 The Group is pursuing gradual reconstruction of 11 Daugava HPPs hydropower units.
-The programme is scheduled for completion in 2023, with estimated total reconstruction costs exceeding EUR 200 million.
+The total estimated costs of Daugava HPPs hydropower unit reconstruction programme exceed EUR 200 million.

-As of 31 December 2019, five reconstructed hydropower units have been put into operation within the programme and work completed within the scope of the contract reached EUR 166.1 million.
-The Group is proceeding with a gradual overhaul of 6 Daugava HPPs' hydropower units.
+As of 31 December 2020, six reconstructed hydropower units have been put into operation within the programme and work completed within the scope of the contract reached EUR 184.6 million.
+The Group is proceeding with a gradual overhaul of 5 Daugava HPPs' hydropower units.
 The rest of the HPPs' hydropower units were reconstructed fairly recently.